-- A. New development which would lead to a net decrease in public or private car parking will be strongly opposed. - B. Cycle parking racks in the town centre are supported, providing they do not adversely affect the character of the Conservation Area or obstruct the pavements.
+- A. New development which would lead to a net decrease in public or private car parking will be strongly opposed. - B. The provision of cycle parking racks in the town centre is supported, provided the character of the Conservation Area is not harmed and pavements are not obstructed.

-Cycle parking could be improved
+Cycle parking could be improved (PDNPA)